 We want our giving to be an intentional act of worship, rather than a random act of obligation.

-Giving generously should be an active and intentional piece of our regular worship to our King.
-Our aim is to be Christlike in our generosity who “though he was rich, yet for [our] sake he became poor, so that [we] by his poverty might become rich.”
-The death and resurrection of Jesus Christ is the most generous gift ever given.
+In other words, the death and resurrection of Jesus Christ is the most wondrous gift ever given.
 When this good news—or gospel—takes root in our lives, we gladly become poor, giving sacrificially of our lives to enrich the lives of others.
-In so doing, we remind ourselves and demonstrate to others the great generosity of our abundantly good God.
-2 Corinthians 8:9-10, 2 Corinthians 9:7
+In so doing, we remind ourselves and demonstrate to others the great kindness of our abundantly good God.
+2 Corinthians 9:7

 Additionally, we see in God’s Word numerous teachings for us as believers in regards to money.
 Scripture provides encouragement to:

-In Scripture, we see that we are all called to financially support our local church and elders.
+In scripture, we see that we are all called to support our local church and elders financially.
 In addition, God calls us to demonstrate justice and mercy through generosity focused towards widows and orphans, those who are poor and needy, and foreigners in our community.
 2 Chronicles 31:4, Deuteronomy 26:12, 1 Corinthians 9:8-14, 1 Timothy 5:17-18, Luke 8:1-3, Isaiah 58:6-12, Deuteronomy 26:12, 2 Corinthians 8-9